Earthquakes on February 5, 2026

 2026-02-05 2026-02-05 18:24:19 UTC | 2.1ml | 51 km SSW of Skwentna, Alaska 61.574°, -151.840° | 107.1 km | - | - | - | ✓ Reviewed | USGS → |

-Reports of a magnitude 2.1 earthquake 51 km SSW of Skwentna, Alaska came in on February 5, 2026 at 18:24 UTC.
-This was a intermediate depth earthquake, focused at 107.1 km depth.
-The epicenter is at 61.574°, -151.840°.
-The solution has been reviewed by a USGS seismologist and is considered finalized.
+A magnitude 2.1 seismic event took place 51 km SSW of Skwentna, Alaska on February 5, 2026 at 18:24 UTC.
+The hypocenter lay at 107.1 km, placing this in the intermediate depth category.
+Geolocation places the event at 61.574°N, -151.840°E. The solution has been reviewed by a USGS seismologist and is considered finalized.
 See the M2.1 event page for the full report, ShakeMap, and citizen-reported intensity data. | ||||||||

 About This Page